Analogues of Morozov Theorem in characteristic p>0

 \begin{proof} The inclusion $\nil(\mathfrak{b})\subseteq \mathfrak{b}^{\perp}$ is clear according to \cite[\S 4, n\degree 4, Proposition 6]{BOU1}.

-Let $\Phi^+$ be a positive root system associated to $B$.
 Let us thus show the converse inclusion.
-According to \cite[Remark 2.14]{Jea1} the $p$-radical of $\mathfrak{b}$ is the Lie algebra of the unipotent radical of $B$ (Table \ref{Hypothèses_sur_la caractéristiqu_ pour_un_groupe_simple} allows to check that requiring the existence of $\kappa$ leads to avoid the pathological cases).

-According to the third point of \cite[Lemma 2.5]{Jea1} this $p$-radical is the nilradical of $\mathfrak{b}$ if and only if $\mathfrak{z_b} \subseteq \mathfrak{b}$.
-Let us show that this is indeed the case: we assumed that $\mathfrak{g}$ was endowed with a symmetric non-degenerate $G$-equivariant bilinear form $\kappa$.
-According to \cite[I, \S8, Corollary]{SEL} the Lie algebra $\mathfrak{g}$ is therefore semisimple.
-Its center is in particular trivial according to \cite[Corollary 5.6]{FS}).
+According to \cite[Remark 2.14]{JEA1} the $p$-radical of $\mathfrak{b}$ is the Lie algebra of the unipotent radical of $B$ (Table \ref{Hypothèses_sur_la caractéristiqu_ pour_un_groupe_simple} allows to check that requiring the existence of $\kappa$ leads to avoid pathological cases).
+According to the third point of \cite[Lemma 2.5]{JEA1} this $p$-radical is the nilradical of $\mathfrak{b}$ if and only if $\mathfrak{z_b} \subseteq \mathfrak{b}$.
+This inclusion holds true here: indeed, we assumed that $\mathfrak{g}$ was endowed with a non degenerate $G$-equivariant symmetric bilinear form $\kappa$.
+The Lie algebra $\mathfrak{g}$ is therefore semisimple (see \cite[I, \S8, Corollary]{SEL}).
+Thus, in particular, its center is trivial (see \cite[Corollary 5.6]{FS}).
 Then, by making use of the inclusions $Z^0_G \subseteq Z_B \subseteq Z_G$ (see for instance \cite[Corollary 11.11]{BORlag}), one obtains by derivation that the Lie algebra $\mathfrak{z_b}$ is trivial.
-This is so because $\Lie(Z_B) = \mathfrak{z_b}$ according to \cite[Remark 6.2]{Jea1}.
+This is so because $\Lie(Z_B) = \mathfrak{z_b}$ according to \cite[Remark 6.2]{JEA1}.